Politics

 politics

-Political Selection and Gender Gaps in Policy Preferences
+Filtered Out: Political Selection and Gender Gaps Among Political Elites

 Ximena Caló, Paola Profeta, Riccardo Puglisi, Simona Scabrosetti

-Women and men differ systematically in their policy preferences, yet political elites often do not.
-This raises a central question for theories of representation: does descriptive representation translate into substantive differences in policy preferences or are these differences filtered out by political selection?
-Using harmonized cross-national data from the European Social Survey and the Comparative Candidate Survey across 21 European countries (2002–2021), we compare gender gaps in policy preferences among voters, candidates, and elected officials.
-Across a wide range of economic and policy domains, gender gaps are large among voters, substantially smaller among candidates, and vanish among elected officials.
-This convergence is asymmetric: women’s preferences among political elites move toward those of men.
-Gender gaps are already small among first-time candidates and do not systematically vary with political experience or party tenure, consistent with political selection rather than socialization.
-The domain of same-sex rights constitutes a clear exception.
-On this identity-linked issue, gender gaps persist across political roles, with female politicians maintaining consistently progressive positions.
-Overall, political selection strongly limits the extent to which descriptive representation translates into substantive policy differences.
+Although women and men differ systematically in their policy preferences, it remains unclear whether such differences persist among political elites or are filtered out through political selection.
+Using harmonized cross-national data from the European Social Survey and the Comparative Candidate Survey covering 21 European countries (2002–2021), we compare gender gaps in policy preferences among voters, candidates, and elected officials.
+Gender gaps are large among voters but substantially smaller among candidates and largely absent among elected officials.
+This convergence is asymmetric: women politicians’ preferences move toward those of men.
+Gender gaps are already small among first-time candidates and do not decline with political experience, party tenure, or age at party entry, consistent with political selection rather than institutional socialization.
+Same-sex rights constitute the main exception, with persistent gender differences across political roles.

 politics